marton-balazs-kovacs/tenzing/README.md

 Tenzing can:

 - read all the necessary contributorship information from one file (.csv, .tsv or .xlsx)
 - create a report of the contributions
 - create the contributors’ affiliation information, designed for inclusion in the first page of a manuscript
 - create JATS XML with the contributions, suitable for publishers to include in metadata
 - create a YAML output that will automatically add the contributorship information to the `papaja`package used by some researchers to write APA-formatted manuscripts
+- create a funding acknowledgment section
+- create a conflict of interest statement

 ## Usage